Garrison Frazier: General Sherman's March to the Sea, Savannah's Refugee Crisis, Frazier's "Forty Acres and a Mule" Colloquy

 As Union armies march upon Savannah, over 17,000 formerly-enslaved African-Americans had abandoned Georgia and South Carolina plantations, following Slocum's 26,703 troops.
 Though General Slocum and his troops employed some of these newly freed refugees as pontoon builders and road-building detachments, General Sherman complained that such a large contingent of refugees could disrupt the Union Army's military operations, possibly bringing defeat to Union forces should they encounter a respectable enemy force, especially as Slocum's left wing turned its attention north to the Carolinas.
 This became a real concern when hundreds of African-American refugees either drowned or were captured and re-enslaved by Confederate forces during the Ebenezer Creek Massacre of December 8, 1865.

 Secretary of War Edwin M. Stanton suggested to General Sherman that they meet with "the leaders of the local Negro community" to discuss Savannah's refugee crisis, and what the clergymen wanted for their people after the war had concluded.
-On January 12, 1865 at 8:00PM, twenty African-American Baptist and Methodist ministers met with General Sherman and Secretary Stanton.
+On January 12, 1865 at 8:00PM, twenty African-American Baptist and Methodist ministers including Frazier, Ulysses L. Houston, William Gaines, and James D. Lynch met with General Sherman and Secretary Stanton.
 The meeting took place at General Sherman's Gothic-style Southern mansion headquarters, the Green-Meldrim House, in Savannah.

 Garrison Frazier, selected by his fellow clergyman as spokesperson, introduced each of his fellow clergymen by name and position in their church.

 After Sherman and Stanton gave the group assurances of protection and provision until the refugees could be settled, Frazier answered twelve questions, eloquently addressing the desires of African-Americans fleeing chattel enslavement.